bbbutterwell/books/_notes/_notes.md

 Who are Princess, Knight, and Unicorn?

+How did Ani get the magic couch back?
+Lynda rescued it.

+How long has Maeve lived on the island?
+When did she come to live there full time?

 The four books are Maeve's four seasons:

 - **Spring** - Starts in Summer, is Bee's Autumn